alibaba/bifrostui/packages/bui-core/src/DesktopDateTimePicker/index.en-US.md

 ### Disable Popover

-Use `disableOpenPicker` to disable the popover selection function, only allowing date entry.
+Use `disableOpenPicker` to disable popover selection functionality, allowing date changes only by input.

 ```tsx
 import { DesktopDateTimePicker, Stack } from '@bifrostui/react';